-Garlic – if you don’t have fresh on hand (perish the thought!) you can use the ready-to-go kind in a jar.
-You can always have that in the pantry, then refrigerate after opening.
+Garlic – if you don’t have fresh on hand you can use the ready-to-go kind in a jar.

-Heat – Ron uses red pepper flakes.
-Mine was not handy so I used a pinch of cayenne pepper instead.
+Heat – Try pepper flakes or a pinch of cayenne pepper instead.

 Sun-dried tomatoes and olive oil – I discovered that the 8.5 ounce jar of sun-dried tomatoes at Trader Joes has almost the right amount of oil for the recipe packed with the tomatoes.
 If you like it a bit more “wet” you can add a little more oil, another 2-4 tablespoons is good.